 Please always explore the coastline safely.
 Stay away from drifted logs or debris which can roll or move unexpectedly, and always keep an eye on the ocean to avoid getting caught unaware by a sneaker wave.
 Watch nature's beautiful drama with your eyes to the ocean and stay alert both for safety and for joyful discoveries of birds, sea lions and whales.

-Wintertime hikes to the coast are a favorite of Oregon's inland locals to relax and recharge.
-Those fellow hikers you do meet may be mushrooming, flying kites or simply enjoying a little coastal forest bathing.
-Please remember to follow Leave No Trace principals and join in stewardship efforts to preserve and protect Oregon's pristine public beaches.
+Please remember to follow Leave No Trace principles and join in stewardship efforts to preserve and protect Oregon's pristine public beaches.

 No trip to the coast is complete without at least one decadent Pacific Coast meal.
 The dining options along Historic Old Town Florence's Bay Street are sure to please everyone from seafood lovers to red meat enthusiasts.

 1285 Restobar is the local, organic option dished up as an Italian menu including gluten-free options.
 For amazing seafood, Bridgewater Ocean Fresh Fish House is a consistent draw.
 For something light and warming, stop by Lovejoy's Restaurant & Tearoom for a wide variety of traditional teas and baked goods.
 And don't forget the crab shacks and chowder houses!

 Historic Old Town Florence is full of art, finery and nostalgia.
 Grab some saltwater taffy to nibble on while you peruse riverfront shops.
 Buy a handcrafted wooden surfboard, art made from driftwood and cozy new winter coats.
 You'll find ample free parking, plenty of unique items, friendly shop owners and a festive atmosphere.